jonnlai/language-game/README.md

 1. As a new language learner, I want an easy way to improve my vocabulary.

-   - The game allows the user choose whether they want to translate from Finnish or English, and let's the user to practise as long as needed.
+   - The game allows the user to choose whether they want to translate from Finnish or English, and lets the user to practise as long as needed.

 2. As a language learner, I want a fun and engaging way to learn.

-   - The game is easy to navigate and use, and has fun but professional feel to it.
+   - The game is easy to navigate and use, and it has fun but professional feel to it.

 3. As someone who has been learning their target language for some time already, I want to be able to challenge myself.
-   - The game let's the user to select different themes so that they can challenge themselves and continue expanding their vocabulary.
+   - The game lets the user to select different themes so that they can challenge themselves and continue expanding their vocabulary.

 ### Code Validation

-- The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/) were used to validate the code to ensure that the project meets the current Web Standards and is free from any unintended syntax errors and mistakes that could cause issues with accessibilty and usability.
+- The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/) were used to validate the code to ensure that the project meets the current Web Standards and is free from any unintended syntax errors and mistakes that could cause issues with accessibility and usability.

 - W3C Markup Validator: